ringcentral/ringcentral-csharp/docs/usage/notifications/Subscriptions.md

 ### Lifecyle management

-Users of this SDK is responsible for managing the lifecyle of `subscription`.
+Users of this SDK are responsible for managing the lifecyle of `subscription`.
 In order to keep it alive, you need to make sure that it will not be garbage collected.
 So most likely you want to make `subscription` a class variable instead of a local variable.

 ### Casting SubscriptionEventArgs